timoxley/npm-tutor/chapters/npm-workshop-prune/exercises/prune/Readme.md

 ## Task

-Remove any extraneous dependencies using `npm prune`.
+Remove any extraneous dependencies from the current directory using `npm prune`.

 Run `npm-tutor verify` to proceed!